Coronavirus: does a plant-based diet protect against infection?

 Vitamin B12 supports the formation of blood cells and cell division.

 Vitamin D3, medically known as cholecalciferol, is a fat-soluble vitamin that plays a vital role in building bones.
 The body does produce it, or we ingest it through Food.
 For the body to produce the vitamin, we should sit under the sun for at least 15 minutes a day.

 Magnesium participates in over 300 chemical reactions in our body.
-It supports muscle building (especially the heart), the normal functioning of the nervous system and strengthens the immune system.
+It supports muscle building (especially the heart), the normal nervous system functioning, and strengthens the immune system.
 Leafy greens, whole grains, beans, and nuts are essential suppliers of magnesium, and the trace element zinc is a vital mineral.
-It stimulates the metabolism, supports the function of the immune system, and regulates insulin storage and protein synthesis.
+It stimulates metabolism, supports the function of the immune system, and regulates insulin storage and protein synthesis.

 Selen fulfills an essential function as a natural antioxidant, promotes various critical cell-building processes, and supports the supply of cells with oxygen.
 The Brazilian nuts are imperative suppliers of selenium.